ShabbyGayBar/StateMerging/README.md

 Merged states WILL LOSE THEIR CITY & BUILDING MODELS.

 Merged states WILL LOSE THEIR STATE ID, which may cause problems with certain journal entries and such. please report issues when you encounter them.

+## How to install

+- Subscribe to the mod on [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3371693463). or
+- Download the mod zip file and extract it to your Victoria 3 mod folder (typically located at `Documents\Paradox Interactive\Victoria 3\mod`).

 ## Which states will be merged